CPP API Manual

 Read an Write, Volatile (changes with every

 Read possible).
-ModifyWrite features are ajdusted to
+ModifyWrite features are adjusted to

 valid values.